Stellantis/api-standards/api-style-guide.md

 }
 ```

-The property `address` is undefined and SHALL not be present in the object :
+The property `address` is undefined and MUST NOT be present in the object :

 ```json
   "customer" : {